leejo/leejo.github.io/_posts/2016-02-22-all_software_is_legacy.md

 The correct way to build that legacy is to correctly abstract the internals away and provide clean and sane interfaces.
 The cleaner the interface and the looser the coupling the easier it is to unplug the upstream code from it and into something else.
 But paradoxically the cleaner and saner your interface the more likely it is to succeed and thus more likely to become constrained by its users, to solidify.

-Legacy pervades the software we use from the trivial small utilites included with the operating systems (coreutils) to the encyption mechanisms that we rely on (openssh) and the software that synchronizes your clocks (ntp[^21]).
+Legacy pervades the software we use from the trivial small utilities included with the operating systems (coreutils) to the encryption mechanisms that we rely on (openssh) and the software that synchronizes your clocks (ntp[^21]).
 Apple still ship their OS with an insane filesystem because there is so much legacy software that will break should they fix it.[^22]

 Every line of new code you write will inevitably become legacy software.
-The language or idiom you choose will fall out of favour[^23]; the framework will be superseded; the libraries it uses will need updating due to bugs and vulnerabilities or some dependencies will be abandonded.
+The language or idiom you choose will fall out of favour[^23]; the framework will be superseded; the libraries it uses will need updating due to bugs and vulnerabilities or some dependencies will be abandoned.
 Just look at github, the most popular hosting site for open source software projects, quickly becoming the world's largest software graveyard.
 Even the shoulders you stand upon are sagging.[^24]

 Lest you think you're immune to this ask yourself if you've ever written code for more than one company?
 Ever provided a patch or bug fix for a library?
 Replied to a question on stackoverflow?
 You, me, every software developer out there, right now, is creating legacy software.